Meng3www/PPlusPlus/logFile.md

 |15 	|1557936.1527801761 	|856.0033431053162|
 |20 	|1345679.0653578276 	|856.8627445697784|

-cannot currently connect to a GPU due to usage limits in Colab
+forced to stop for `cannot currently connect to a GPU due to usage limits in Colab`

+- coco vocab pickled: coco_data/vocab_coco_4533.pkl, coco_data/vocab_coco_6336.pkl

 ------------------------------